jarierca/ToDoList/README.md

 1. Clone the project repository to your local machine.
 2. Open the `index.html` file in your web browser.
-3. Use the application to manage your daily tasks as needed.
+3. Use the application to manage your daily tasks and lists as needed.
 4. Enjoy efficient task management!

 ## Contribution